 - Insurance fees.

-- Part of the voucher, or the entire value of the voucher, can be used to purchase value add items.
-This can only be done if the child has paid registration, insurance and membership fees in full.
-Value add items must be purchased directly from the registered activity provider.
-Examples of such value add items are:
+- Part of the value of a voucher, or the entire value of a voucher, can be used to purchase value-add items ONLY if the child has paid registration, insurance and membership fees in full.
+Value-add items must be purchased directly from the registered Activity Provider.
+Examples of such value-add items are:

 - Activities that occur during school hours or are part of the school curriculum, including school sports (with the exception of music/instrumental lessons, instrument hire and swimming programs delivered by registered Activity Providers during school hours).

 - Out of school hours care services and tutors for the education curriculum.